AfricasTalkingLtd/africastalking-ruby/README.md

     - `currencyCode`: 3-digit ISO format currency code (e.g `KES`, `USD`, `UGX` etc.) `REQUIRED`
     - `amount`: This is the amount. `REQUIRED`
     - `metadata`: Some optional data to associate with transaction.`OPTIONAL`
+    - `providerChannel`: This represents the payment channel the payment will be made from. eg paybill number.
+The payment channel must be mapped to you.
+The AfricasTalking default provider channel is used if not specified.`OPTIONAL`

 #### Mobile B2C
 ```ruby